-Israel's beaches are more than just a place to lay out and tan.
+Israel's beaches are more than just a place to lay out and tan and one of the many places you can visit while in Israel.
 Hitting the sand is a lifestyle - where friends meet, families frolic and gym rats get fit.
 It’s a nexus of Israeli life, buzzing every day of the week.
 With access to four seas: the Mediterranean Sea, the Sea of Galilee, the Dead Sea and the Red Sea, each of the beaches in Israel offers a distinct experience.
 Here's your guide to the country's coastline, including the legendary beaches in Tel Aviv.

 Must-visit beaches in Israel